AbhinavDevaguptapu/AI-LH-Sheet/taskframework.md

 ### Without a clear and complete objective
 * Our efforts are wasted
-* Output doesn't serve the purpose
+* Output doesn’t serve the purpose
 * Excess use of resources

 ### Few reasons why we may miss the objective